 Pay off $10,000 in student loan debt by the end of the year.

 This resolution is specific.
 I didn’t set a vague resolution like, “finally get a handle on my debt.”
 I set an actual number that I wanted to achieve: $10,000.

 This goal is measurable.
 It was easy to track the amount of debt I paid off in a year.
-I simply took note of my debt total on January 1st and tracked how much my balance was decreasing throughout the year.
+I took note of my debt total on January 1st and tracked how much my balance decreased throughout the year.

 This resolution was attainable, but it was a stretch for me.
 To pay off $10,000 of debt in one year, I’d have to pay off $833 per month.
 I was already paying a minimum of $300 per month towards my debt, which meant I had to come up with an additional $533 each month.
 That was a lot for me, but it was doable.

 Finally, this resolution was time-based.
-I set an amount and the date I wanted to accomplish it by: December 31st.
+I set an amount, and the date I want to accomplish it was December 31st.

-If you set a challenging financial resolution such as paying off a significant amount of debt, you should consider your intention behind that financial goal.
+If you set a challenging financial resolution, such as paying off a significant debt, you should consider your intention behind that financial goal.

 Figuring out why you want to achieve your goal will help you stay motivated throughout the year.